wujunhao910/myir-st-tfa/docs/getting_started/build-options.rst

    This flag is used in defining the firmware update metadata structure.
 This flag is by default set to '1'.

--  ``PSA_FWU_SUPPORT``: Enable the firmware update mechanism as per the `PSA FW update specification`_.
-The default value is 0, and this is an experimental feature.
+- ``PSA_FWU_METADATA_FW_STORE_DESC``: To be enabled when the FWU metadata contains image description.
+The default value is 1.

-   PSA firmware update implementation has some limitations, such as BL2 is not part of the protocol-updatable images, if BL2 needs to be updated, then it should be done through another platform-defined mechanism, and it assumes that the platform's hardware supports CRC32 instructions.
+   The version 2 of the FWU metadata allows for an opaque metadata structure where a platform can choose to not include the firmware store description in the metadata structure.
+This option indicates if the firmware store description, which provides information on the updatable images is part of the structure.

 --------------